 Encouraging active playtime cat fun is key for Scottish Folds’ body and mind.
 These activities also make your bond with them stronger.

-- Interactive toys like laser pointers and feather wands keep them moving and thinking.
+- Laser pointers and feather wands keep children active and thinking.

 Optimal Grooming Practices for Scottish Folds